Zjax

 Manually adding event listeners from a JS script somewhere else in your project can be tedious and difficult to manage.
 Event listeners will also need to be removed at some point or they can start stacking up and eventually cause memory leak issues.

-tag to not only set up the listener and associate it with a function, but also to remove it automatically when the element is removed from the DOM.
+attribute, this not only sets up the listener and associates it with a function, but also removes it automatically when the element leaves the DOM.

 Heads up!